 7 Statistics About Mental Health in the Workplace

-- 1 in 4 Americans say work is a source for anxiety
+- 1 in 4 Americans say work is a source of anxiety

-- Severity of depression is directly linked to a loss of productivity.
-After adjusting for outside factors, researchers found that with every one point increase in the PHQ-9 score, workers lost productivity by nearly two percent.
+- The severity of depression is directly linked to a loss of productivity.
+After adjusting for outside factors, researchers found that with every one-point increase in the PHQ-9 score, workers lost productivity by nearly two percent.
 Although they were physically present at work, depression kept them from fully functioning — a phenomenon called presenteeism.

 - In a survey by the Anxiety Disorders Association of America (ADAA), nearly 50 percent of respondents diagnosed with an anxiety disorder said it interfered with their relationships with coworkers, whether it caused them to avoid social situations or stay quiet in meetings.
 More than half also said work triggered symptoms of their disorder.